Mrrvm/os_lusiadas_2/content/grounds.md

 ## Outcomes

 In reference to Campgna on being near the end of an era (i.e. near the end of capitalism), [[Os Lusíadas]] is a ruin of the past that has served and continuous to serve as a means to create a violent world.
-In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open incubator - a library - hopefully with a plurality of voices, where future ones can craft new relations from, a fertile ruin.
+In its rewriting there is the possibility to betray its legacy, to reinvent it and its role in Portuguese culture, to leave behind a different narrative for the future.[^worlding] I see this project as an open incubator - a library - where new relations can be crafted from, a fertile ruin.

 [^found-bodies]: [[Núcleo Museológico Rota da Escravatura#^found-enslaved-bodies]]